sofyansitorus/wp-dev-docker/README.md

 You can use a custom domain if you prefer.
 When prompted with the questions below, you can provide your answer in the format shown in the example below.

-1. `Please enter the environments for the docker service, separating multiple environments with a semicolon:`
+1. `Please enter an environment value for the docker service:`

 ```bash
 VIRTUAL_HOST=yourdomain.tld